 This moth has larvae that spin a distinctive silken case in which it lives.
 The head and foreparts of the larvae protrude as it moves about, dragging the case with it.
 The adults vary in length from about 4-12 mm.
 The fore wings are dusty brown with three blackish spots.
 The moths may be found most commonly from June to October.

 Pale-backed clothes moths (Monopis crocicapitella)

 The adult has a wingspan of 10 to 16mm.
 This was considered rare but a recent project by English Heritage found increasing numbers of the species particularly in southern counties, and it may be that with climate change this species may be on the increase.

 The Large Pale Clothes Moth (Tinea pallescentella)

 The adults vary in size but are normally 8-12 mm and have greyish brown wings with dark marks at either end.
 The adults may be found from June to October.
 These are more scarce than the other species.
-This species will fly towards light traps, which the other two do not.
+This species will fly towards light traps, which the others do not.

 Tapestry Moth (Trichophaga tapetzella)

 This species is quite rare, but has a preference for courser wool fibres such as those found in carpets, rugs, and horsehair.